The London Archives: Greater London Record Office

 Under the Local London Government Act 1963, which came into effect on 1 April 1965, the administrative counties of London and Middlesex together with their respective county councils were abolished.
 They were replaced by the Greater London Council (GLC) which administered a much wider area known as Greater London.
 The formation of Greater London also meant that some areas that had been previously part of Kent, Surrey, Essex and Hertfordshire, were also now included.
 However, to minimise confusion, it was agreed that records from these areas should remain within their ancient county.

 The Greater London Council took over responsibility for the established record offices of the counties of London and Middlesex, as well as the former member's library of the London County Council.
 Together, these became the Greater London Record Office (GLRO) and Library.
 Although administratively united, the new archive continued to exist at two separate sites, with Middlesex material still held at Dartmouth Street and London material at County Hall (the record office being approximately where the London Aquarium is now situated).
 The two archives finally came together in 1979, when the Dartmouth Street site was sold by the GLC, and both archives were housed at County Hall.

 In 1982 the GLRO moved to adapted premises at 40 Northampton Road, Clerkenwell.
 This site was a former print works, home to the Temple Press.
-The Press had moved from nearby Roseberry Avenue in August 1939, and continued to use the site until the end of the 1960s.
+The Press had moved from nearby Rosebery Avenue in August 1939, and continued to use the site until the end of the 1960s.

 The Greater London Council was abolished in 1986, and since that date the archives have been administered by the City of London Corporation.
-In the early 1990s work started on a new block adjacent to the site in Northampton Road.
+In 1992 work was completed on a new repository block adjacent to the site in Northampton Road.
 This extension conformed to archival storage standards, with mobile shelving and environmental controls.

 London Metropolitan Archives

-The GLRO was renamed the London Metropolitan Archives in 1997.
+The GLRO was renamed London Metropolitan Archives in 1997.